 Understand proper script formatting

 After understanding the rules behind writing a short film, it's time to actually put your words on the page.
 But before you actually start writing your screenplay, you'll need to look at proper screenplay formatting.

-Now that you’ve understood the key rules behind writing a short film and screenplay formatting, it's time to watch some of the best short films to inspire your story.
+Now that you’ve understood the key rules behind writing a short film and screenplay formatting, it's time to understand to convert your short story into an actual script.